Everything PR News

 2. The platform was permissionless.
 Facebook events in 2010 did not require anyone to ask anyone.
 A fan could create a global cultural moment for the artist without the artist's team being aware.

 3. Gaga acknowledged immediately.
 Within hours of the event going viral, Gaga tweeted directly.
 The PR architecture's job was to recognize fan creativity in real time and reflect it back.
-No statement was issued.
+No statement.
 No press release.
 A tweet was sufficient.

 The full structural analysis of the Little Monsters playbook — the five moves that became the template for modern fan-army architecture — is in the Lady Gaga PR Model.